Introduction to DDD Lite: When microservices in Go are not enough

 What is DDD (Domain-Driven Design)

-Let’s start with Wikipedia definition:
+Let’s start with the Wikipedia definition:

 Domain-driven design (DDD) is the concept that the structure and language of your code (class names, class methods, class variables) should match the business domain.
 For example, if your software processes loan applications, it might have classes such as LoanApplication and Customer, and methods such as AcceptOffer and Withdraw.